 In another embodiment, the system processes image corrections after the digital data is stored and constantly accesses the original stored data file in the production of a corrected file.
 This process allows for immediate data processing and storage which affords more time to accomplish specific corrective functions.
-There are thus cases when real-time correccessing capability may also facilitate a more complete corrective task.
+There are thus cases when real-time correcmaintaining the details in highlights, and the smallest will be 10 tives are neither necessary nor possible.
+Such increased processing capability may also facilitate a more complete corrective task.